Chienyu-1215/NTU/IM1010/0609/Homework 12.md

-# Homework 12
+# Data Structure and Advanced Programming HW12
-## Data Structure and Advanced Programming
+## Homework 12
 B08705034 資管一 施芊羽
 ## 1.
 In my opinion, I think that the using hash-table will be the most efficient and less-memory-used way to implement an English dictionary if a good, well-defined hashing function is chosen.